mr-torgue/supplylab/README.md

 For the reader firmware, the following needs to be done:
 * add write to tag functionality
 * read all fields instead of timestamp + EPC

+# Improvements an Future Work

+## Scheme Firmware
+The scheme firmware can be a bit buggy:
+1. Writes sometimes corrupt the tag content
+2. Loses connection to MQTT every now and then

+To prevent this we should make the firmware more reliable.
+An easy way to do this is to add a check function which executed periodically and fixes connection issues.
+Tag corruption should probably be done in the RFID library.

+## Reader Firmware
+The reader is not always able to find tags.

+# RFID Library
+1. Add write checks